Jaaaaabin/enhanceIfcGrids/README.md

 ### Install required Dependencies

-- Change the directory to the project path: 'cd /D ...'
+- Change the working directory to the project path  `cd /D ... `
 - Inside the anaconda console and the activated env, run the command `pip install -r requirements.txt`